prodriguezval/symfodock/README.md

 docker-compose up -d nginx mysql
 ```

-This is fine to begin, but if you need any other service like log reading, or queues  look for the alias of the service in the docker-compose.yml and add it to the command like this:
+This is fine to begin, but if you need any other service like log reading, or redis  look for the alias of the service in the docker-compose.yml and add it to the command like this:

 ```bash
 docker-compose up -d nginx mysql elk redis